greg-raven/hdc/_posts/2019-10-27-victor-valley-bicycle-tour-draws-hundreds-to-high-desert-roadways.md

 Jastrab led the group of 70-mile participants, finishing first.

 Professional cyclist Patrick Caro, 49, of Claremont, marked his second year of competition in the 70-mile route.
-A previous state title holder for best time, Caro said “the strongest challenge is the mental challenge.”
+A previous state title holder for best time, Caro said "the strongest challenge is the mental challenge."

 Victorville resident Bruno Mancinelli, 63, was the first rider to complete the 25-mile route on a mountain bike, which he said creates more of a challenge.

-“I have been here since 1978, and I think events like these are helping to promote safety,” Mancinelli said.
-“People are becoming more aware, whereas 15 years ago they wouldn't even see you.”
+"I have been here since 1978, and I think events like these are helping to promote safety," Mancinelli said.
+"People are becoming more aware, whereas 15 years ago they wouldn't even see you."

 Hesperia resident Damian Gonzales, 28, and his wife, Ashley, 26, navigated the family route with their 2-year-old son Logan.
 Damian Gonzales said he rode his bike to work every week in preparation for the tour, saying he was glad to see an event promoting safety for cyclists.

-“I know it's not realistic, but we need street lights on every main road,” he said.
-“I do a lot of night riding, and I can't see.”
+"I know it's not realistic, but we need street lights on every main road," he said.
+"I do a lot of night riding, and I can't see."

-Victor Valley Bicycle Tour President Thurston “Smitty” Smith said proceeds from the event have helped provide local bike repair stations at area parks, 1,000 helmets for children in the community and 150 safety signs that remind motorists of the state law that requires them to give three feet before passing cyclists.
+Victor Valley Bicycle Tour President Thurston "Smitty" Smith said proceeds from the event have helped provide local bike repair stations at area parks, 1,000 helmets for children in the community and 150 safety signs that remind motorists of the state law that requires them to give three feet before passing cyclists.

 Hesperia resident Jeff Friend, 50, who has participated in the event each year, followed the 25-mile route on Saturday.
-Friend said the new signage has “been a big help in reminding motorists” to be courteous on the road.
+Friend said the new signage has "been a big help in reminding motorists" to be courteous on the road.

-With the event growing each year, Smith said the proceeds will “always go to something bike-related.”
+With the event growing each year, Smith said the proceeds will "always go to something bike-related."

 The tour is set to return next year.
 Visit www.VictorValleyBicycleTour.com for more information.